krupalshah/Composer/README.md

 Therefore, it makes sense to use a much simpler framework when the only thing you want to achieve is the composability between those dependencies and also when the structure of your asynchronous calls is pretty straightforward.

-To summarize, comparing the Composer with RxJava is the same as comparing a tiny cat with a leopard!
+To summarize, comparing the Composer with RxJava is the same as comparing a tiny cat with a wild leopard!
 The use cases for Composer depend upon the complexity of what you want to achieve and how much simplicity you can afford over extensibility.

 #### Q: On which thread will I receive all the errors?
 Is there a way to control it?
 A: The `ErrorStream` always transmits an error synchronously on the thread it is being called upon.
 So, if you call `Composer.startWith()` and all subsequent chaining methods only from the main thread, you will receive all the errors on the main thread.